-- Hormone replacement therapy (HRT) is first-line treatment for menopausal symptoms:1-3 - although all forms of systemic HRT have proven benefits in terms of vasomotor symptom control, other risk-benefit profiles depend on the type of HRT regimen and the woman's characteristics^{2,4} - the current NICE guideline on menopause management (NG23) recommends an individualised approach for diagnosing and treating women with menopausal symptoms based on their specific needs1 - Little guidance is currently available on prescribing the progestogen component of combined HRT: - an expert panel was established to identify the different progestogens used in HRT that are available in the UK; their formulations and delivery routes; and their profiles in terms of breast cancer and venous thromboembolism (VTE) risk, metabolic effects, and side effects - this guidance focuses on use of the combined preparation containing oestradiol plus the progestogen, dydrogesterone (Femoston® and Femoston® -conti) for menopausal women with an intact uterus, who are suitable for oral HRT and have no pre-existing increased risk of VTE or breast cancer.
+- Hormone replacement therapy (HRT) is first-line treatment for menopausal symptoms:1-3 - although all forms of systemic HRT have proven benefits in terms of vasomotor symptom control, other risk-benefit profiles depend on the type of HRT regimen and the woman's characteristics^{2,4} - the current NICE guideline on menopause management (NG23) recommends an individualised approach for diagnosing and treating women with menopausal symptoms based on their specific needs1 - Little guidance is currently available on prescribing the progestogen component of combined HRT: - an expert panel was established to identify the different progestogens used in HRT that are available in the UK; their formulations and delivery routes; and their profiles in terms of breast cancer and venous thromboembolism (VTE) risk, metabolic effects, and side effects - this guidance focuses on use of the combined preparation containing oestradiol plus the progestogen, dydrogesterone (Femoston® and Femoston® -conti) for menopausal women with an intact uterus, who are suitable for oral HRT and have no pre-existing increased risk of VTE or breast cancer. - When to use HRT - Prescribe HRT for women: - to treat vasomotor symptoms after discussing with them the short-term (up to 5 years) and longer-term benefits and risks1 - to prevent osteoporosis in women with premature ovarian insufficiency (POI) and to be used until at least the age of natural menopause1

-agent in menopausal women <60 years, particularly in those with oestrogen deficiency symptoms^{1,4,6} with oestrogen deficiency symptoms postto prevent osteoporosis as a second line

-- with oestrogen deficiency symptoms posthysterectomy (those with endometriosis should be prescribed a continuous combined HRT for the first few years after surgery5) - with menopausal symptoms, including premenstrual symptoms, anxiety, memory problems and difficulty concentrating (brain fog), and mood disturbances^{1,2,4} - women who present with psychological symptoms may also have undisclosed symptoms of hot flushes and night sweats - No specific blood tests are required before starting HRT.
+- to prevent osteoporosis as a second line agent in menopausal women <60 years, particularly in those with oestrogen deficiency symptoms^{1,4,6} - with oestrogen deficiency symptoms posthysterectomy (those with endometriosis should be prescribed a continuous combined HRT for the first few years after surgery5) - with menopausal symptoms, including premenstrual symptoms, anxiety, memory problems and difficulty concentrating (brain fog), and mood disturbances^{1,2,4} - women who present with psychological symptoms may also have undisclosed symptoms of hot flushes and night sweats - No specific blood tests are required before starting HRT.
 It is good practice to document blood pressure (BP) and body mass index (BMI) at baseline, women should be breast aware and attend check ups with the NHS Breast Cancer Screening Programme (depending on age) - diagnose menopausal symptoms without blood tests in otherwise healthy women >45 years with typical symptoms - consider FSH levels in women aged 40-45 years with menopausal symptoms or changes in their menstrual cycle, and in women <40 years in whom menopause is suspected.1